-These had to be stopped due to the coronavirus outbreak

-Launched an online windows survey to help us understand what matters to residents randards. need to be ler to both osts and ns. what residents
+- These had to be stopped due to the coronavirus outbreak - Launched an online windows survey to help us understand what matters to residents

 It's clear from initial feedback that the need to replace the windows is greater than initially anticipated.
 Colour, style, materials, safety and security, ease of use and ease of cleaning were important factors for residents.
 The windows pilot is a clear example of why co-designing with residents is so important.